Our values

 The 64 Million Artists community celebrates equality and inclusion.
 We are committed to understanding and overcoming barriers to access to include and celebrate people of all gender, ethnicity, disability, sexual orientation or religion.

 We recognise the systemic injustices that exist in our society and our own unconscious biases due to our privilege.
 We recognise that we have not always done enough to address this in our work.
 We strongly believe that action is the best way to show a commitment to our values.
-While we are constantly working on making our approach universally accessible, we are currently undertaking a series of actions in 2 key areas where we think we have the most work to do.
+While we are constantly working on making our approach universally accessible, we are currently undertaking a series of actions in two key areas where we think we have the most work to do.

 We are aware of the systemic injustices that exist towards Black, Asian and Minority Ethnic groups in UK society and globally.
 As such, we have recently re-committed to proactive steps to learn, grow and take action as a company: